-Provisional registration is for teachers who fall into one of three categories
+Provisional registration is for teachers who fall into one of four categories

 - graduate teachers who are about to or have already graduated from an initial teacher education (ITE) or early childhood (EC) program and are ready to commence teaching in Victoria.
 Intake of graduates occurs twice yearly (visit the Victorian graduate information page to find out more about this process)